 Short Communication (word limit: up to 2500 words): This type of paper can be used to present the results and details of small studies, new models or hypotheses, chemical isolation and identification, novel methods, techniques, and clinical trials.

-Letter to the editor: Readers of HMJ can send letters for purposes of publication, commonly discussing issues of concern to the journal.
+Letter to the editor (word limit: up to 4000 words): Readers of HMJ can send letters for purposes of publication, commonly discussing issues of concern to the journal.

 Original articles (word limit: up to 5000 words)

 All original articles, systematic reviews, meta-analyses and short communications should be written based on the following structure.
 Moreover, any article written as literature review should include an introduction, the main body, a conclusion and finally suggestions for further reading.